qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/lessons-learned.md

   deliverable in addition to the `.qml` files.
 Maybe a screenshot and/or discussion post.
 This would make it easier for us to review the outcomes from this exercise.
-* We should have a more clear structure for file names/structure in git repos.
+* We should have prescribed a more clear structure for file names/structure in git repos.
 It can be initially hard to tell which notebooks correspond to each exercise in groups' repos.
 * Archive all workshop materials after completion.
 We had a temporary workspace